polizoto/auto_captions_dl/README.md

 `YouTube.sh YouTube_URL`

 4) You will receive a MP4 of the YouTube video and a TXT file of the Auto CCs from the YouTube video.

+## Notes

+These scripts have been designed to work on a Macintosh computer.
+For scripts that work on a PC, please see this repo: